Saturdays, October 25 & November 8

 Reishin Denise Leong

-Reishin Denise Leong has been with the Hollow Bones Zen sangha since 2005, taking jukai in 2007 and ordaining as a priest 2010.
-She currently serves as one of six teachers at the Zen River Sangha in Appleton, Wisconsin.
+Reishin Denise Leong has been in the Hollow Bones Zen sangha since 2005, taking jukai vows in 2007, and ordaining as a priest 2010.
+She currently serves as one of five teachers at the Zen River Sangha in Wisconsin.
+Reishin spent forty-one years in education as a teacher in middle school, high school, college, and finally as the IT director for a public school system.
+In her retirement, Reishin has been serving as a hospital chaplain since 2018.